tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-16-create-script-to-auto-create-new-post-jekyll.md

 - Creates a new file and categorizes it in the directory yyyy/mm
 - Populates the file with custom YAML frontmatter
+- Prompts you for the title and slug (URL)
-- Makes a curl call to a URL shortener called [Rebrandly](https://rebrandly.com) to get a shortlink for the post.
+- Makes a curl call to a URL shortener called [Rebrandly](https://rebrandly.com) to get a shortlink for the post based on the slug

 The Rebrandly step allows me to easily track clicks on the post when I include the link in a newsletter or when I share it on social media.
 Rebrandly is a URL shortener that works quite well and is free for up to 5,000 links.